FOUfashion/api/README.md

-# Kaidu API
+# Fou API

-Live.
-Share.
-Talk.
+Be crazy.

 ## Reference